tanzu-end-to-end/tap-workshop/workshop/content/exercises/01-App-Accelerator.md

 Alana the operator has preloaded the accelerator with a variety of projects ranging from Spring Cloud Functions to Node.js.
 As a developer, Cody is going to select a project that matches the language and runtime profile that he wants to develop in.

 App Accelerator allows the developer to customize and then download all of the necessary files to deploy a cloud-native application.
-Normally, we would select a generic application template, like Spring Web App.
-To speed up this demo, we are going to start with the template for a fully-formed application, Spring Sensors.
+Normally, we would select a generic application template, such as "Spring Web App" which would just contain the scaffolding for a new application, but not any application code itself.
+To speed up this demo, we'll use the "Spring Sensors" template, which instead of scaffolding, has a fully developed application as the template.

 Select the **Spring Sensors** card from the user interface.